byterubpay/byterub-site/_posts/2017-09-30-logs-for-the-Community-meeting-held-on-2017-09-30.md

 **\<rehrar>** ok well, good discussion everyone, we're running short on time
 **\<rehrar>** so we'll move on
 **\<rehrar>** 9.
 Confirm next meeting date/time
 **\<bigreddmachine>** Rehrar!
-Aeon has always been off topic in r/Monero, and then unilaterally was made on topic by a r/Monero mod changing the sidebar.
+Aeon has always been off topic in r/ByteRub, and then unilaterally was made on topic by a r/ByteRub mod changing the sidebar.
 If you want to hold a vote, feel free to figure out how to do that secretly and fairly.
-But unless there's massive consensus among all r/Monero then it's off topic.
+But unless there's massive consensus among all r/ByteRub then it's off topic.
-**\<cryptochangement>** i would say that r/Bitcoin is still relevent since its what most people all now about and bitcoin itself is still pretty important... but i dont want to get into a politcal war that will spawn Monero Cash
+**\<cryptochangement>** i would say that r/Bitcoin is still relevent since its what most people all now about and bitcoin itself is still pretty important... but i dont want to get into a politcal war that will spawn ByteRub Cash
 **\<rehrar>** The next meeting will two weeks from today on 30 September at 17:00  UTC.
 It will be the Saturday before the dev meetings.
 This meeting time  seems to work out for most people.
 **\<rehrar>** 10.
 Conclusion
 **\<rehrar>** That’s all!
-Thanks for attending this Monero Community meeting, and  we hope to see you on /r/MoneroCommunity and #monero-community.
+Thanks for attending this ByteRub Community meeting, and  we hope to see you on /r/ByteRubCommunity and #monero-community.
 Take  care, and know that change starts with YOU.
 **\<rehrar>** Gather your things, close your briefcases, and start the after-meeting office chatter.
 We're done.
 **\<vP11>** nice one :) thank you all
-**\<vP11>** hey guys, I gotta go. thank you all for the meeting and make sure to give me your feedback here: https://www.reddit.com/r/Monero/comments/73gbqr/monero_brasil_news_community_hub/
+**\<vP11>** hey guys, I gotta go. thank you all for the meeting and make sure to give me your feedback here: https://www.reddit.com/r/ByteRub/comments/73gbqr/monero_brasil_news_community_hub/
 **\<needmultisig90>** Good meeting
 **\<vP11>** i'll be checking it tomorrow or later tonight :) have a nice weekend!
 **\<cryptochangement>** good meeting all